Orthopaedic Hospitals

 Dr Yashwardhan Jaiswal

-The knee is the largest and strongest joint in your body.
-It is made up of the lower end of the femur (thighbone), the upper end of the tibia (shinbone), and the patella (kneecap).
-The ends of the three bones that form the knee joint are covered with articular cartilage, a smooth, slippery substance that protects and cushions the bones as you bend and straighten your knee.
+Two wedge-shaped pieces of cartilage called the meniscus act as shock absorbers between your thighbone and shinbone.
+They help cushion the joint and keep it stable.
+The knee is the largest and strongest joint in your body, composed of the lower end of the femur (thighbone), the upper end of the tibia (shinbone), and the patella (kneecap).
+The ends of these bones are covered with articular cartilage, a smooth substance that protects and cushions the bones.

 What does arthritis pain feel like?